Building a snapshot retention mechanism for Amazon EBS volumes

 https://platform.serverless.com/services/YOUR_PROFILE/ebs-autobackup

-After you check that everything has been launched properly you’re able to invoke your deployed function directly via serverless call:
+After you check that everything has been launched properly you’re able to invoke your deployed function directly via a serverless call:

-serverless invoke -f FUCTION_NAME
+serverless invoke -f FUNCTION_NAME

-Additional arguments you might use:
+Some additional arguments you might use:

 serverless remove --aws-profile AWS_PROFILE